y-2303/code-for-spo2/README.md

 Official repository of "Blood Oxygen Saturation Estimation From Fingertip Videos Using Residual Convolutional Neural Network".

-#The repository contains the code, recommended datasets MTHS and BIDMC you need to get from the link ([https://github.com/MahdiFarvardin/MEDVSE]##

 ## Checklist
 - [x] Code